bsc-pm/nos-v/docs/user/errors.md

 ### `NOSV_ERR_OUTSIDE_TASK`

-The operation requires to be in a task context but the user called it from outside a task.
+The operation requires being in a task context, but the user called it from outside a task.
 For instance, the only tasks can run the `nosv_yield`, `nosv_pause` and `nosv_increase_event_counter` operations.

 ### `NOSV_ERR_UNKNOWN`